gourav-sg/Getting_and_Cleaning_Data_Assignment/README.md

 1. <https://github.com/jtleek/datasharing> and
 2. **C**oursera course **Getting and Cleaning Data**

-The main data is taken from the site: <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones> and then cleaned and prepared as per the following instructions:
+The main data is taken from the site: <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones> and then cleaned and prepared as per the instructions mentioned in CodeBook.md

 ## Environment